rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/pegout/status.md

 After finish a pegout you can search for the current status in the [status page](https://app.2wp.rootstock.io/status)

 **Not mined status:**
-Just after finish a pegout transaction, this transaction is not mined in the RSK network yet, this status will be showed in the transaction status page:
+Just after finish a pegout transaction, this transaction is not mined in the Rootstock network yet, this status will be showed in the transaction status page:
 ![not-mined](/assets/img/guides/two-way-peg-app/using-hd-wallets/1-not-mined.png)

 **Rejected status:**